egraham/Switched_Hue/README.md

 # Switched_Hue

-This script will monitor a 'Switched' hue lamp (one who's power will be turned on and off by a switch and thus make the lamp unreachable if no power).
-If the Switched is switched (powered) on, then this script will turn on a 'Controlled' lamp (a "slave" to the Switched) and a 'Signal' lamp (both will turn on when Switched goes from unreachble to reachable).
-This script will also turn on or off the Controlled lamp in parallel to the Switched (if it is programatically turned on or off, e.g., with the Hue app), but otherwise not change the Signal lamp.
+These scripts will monitor a 'Switched' lamp (one who's power will be turned on and off by a physical switch) connected to a Philips Hue bulb and will then respond by turning on a 'Controlled' Philips Hue lamp (that mirriros the state of the Switched lamp) and also a 'Signal' lamp that is turned on when the Switched lamp is turned on, but is not otherwise turned off.

-This script will only function on a Windows machine (because of the keyboard capture, possibly other reasons) and should be run in a command terminal (at least not in the Spyder console because key capture doesn't work, although it will run fine otherwise).
+The motivation for this script (two versions: one for a Windows terminal and one for a Raspberry Pi Nano) was to monitor a bedside lamp of an elderly relative and allow me to see when she has woken up in the morning, by turning on a lamp in the living room.